 History of Sacred Heart of Jesus Catholic Church

-Sacred Heart of Jesus parish is the outgrowth of a chapel located on the Scanlan Plantation (now Sienna) which included about 10,000 acres between old 288 and the Brazos River.
+Sacred Heart of Jesus Catholic Community is the outgrowth of a chapel located on the Scanlan Plantation (now Sienna) which included about 10,000 acres between old 288 and the Brazos River.
 The chapel was a small wooden structure located near the heart of the working area of the plantation and under one of the largest and oldest oak trees in southern Texas.

 During the 1940's as Czechs settled Iowa Colony, they began attending the once a month Mass at the plantation chapel.
 Since Scanlan Estate paid all expenses, this was a blessing for the struggling farmers.
 Soon, some people from Rosharon, Arcola, Fresno, and even Manvel began attending Mass at the chapel.
 Seeing a need for a parish church in the future, John and Rosie Hubenak decided in 1953 to start a savings account for that purpose.
 They organized the first bazaar that year which netted $300.